-Procedures: Entries should be sent electronically to the Adams Center at the Virginia Military Institute by Friday, 30 October 2015.
-Please make your submission as Microsoft Word document and limit your entry to a maximum of 7,500 words (minimum 4,000 words) of double-spaced text, exclusive of documentation and bibliography.
-A panel of judges will examine all papers; the Adams Center director will announce the winners in late 2015.
-The Journal of Military History will consider prize-winning essays for publication.
-In addition, the Adams Center would like to post the best papers, with the permission of the author, on its website.
+Procedures: Writers should send their entry electronically to the Adams Center at the Virginia Military Institute by Friday, November 4, 2022.
+Please make your submission as a MS Word document and limit your essay to a maximum of 7,500 words (minimum 4,000 words) of double-spaced text, exclusive of documentation and bibliography.
+A panel of judges will examine all papers; the Adams Center director will announce the winners in December 2022.
+The first-prize winning essay will appear in The Journal of Military History.

 Submissions to: firstname.lastname@example.org

 Intirim Director, John A. Adams ’71 Center for Military History & Strategic Analysis